shankarchawla1776/EISA/README.md

 ```
 components/mem/mem_arch.py
 ```
 This method combats common issues like memory staleness by encuring that the chronology of memory encodings is recorded.
 Each episode is attributed a chronology weight which is considered during retrival.
-The most recent episode will have a weight of $n$ (where $n =$ len(self.mem)) and the most chronologically dated element will have a chronology weight of 1.
+The most recent episode will have a weight of $n$ (where $n =$ ```len(self.mem)```) and the most chronologically dated element will have a chronology weight of 1.

 If an episode is retrived, it is then pushed to the top of the chronological list with a weight of $n-1$ just behind the newly formed episode.
-For example if a prompt, response pair with weight 4 are retrived as well as a pair with weight 6, the new prompt and response are stored with weight n, the pair forermly with weight 6 are now stored with weight $n-1$ and the other is stored with weight $n-2$
+For example if a prompt, response pair with weight 4 are retrived as well as a pair with weight 6, the new prompt and response are stored with weight n, the pair forermly with weight 6 are now stored with weight $n-1$ and the other is stored with weight $n-2$.